Martin-442/portfolio_MonomatchGame/README.md

 # portfolio_MonomatchGame
-online game adaptation on "Double" board game
+online game adaptation of the "Double" board game.